Meet and Greet

 We will be on call for you 24 hours a day 7 days a week from 37 weeks until your baby is born.
 This includes phone support, triage, and our availability to come to your home for labor and birth.

 Labor and Birth

-One team will come to your home once you are in labor and stay until you and the baby are stable after birth.
+Our team will come to your home or meet you at the birth center once you are in labor and stay until you and the baby are stable after birth.
 The team includes a minimum of one certified-nurse midwife and a trained assistant at every birth.
-Many times both midwives and the assistant will attend, depending on availability.
 We offer continuous support and will monitor the well-being of you and your baby throughout labor and the immediate postpartum period.
 We carry equipment to every birth, including emergency medications, oxygen, equipment for monitoring mother and baby, instruments for birth and suturing, and resuscitation equipment.

 If it is determined that the hospital is the safest place for you or your baby to be at any point during your pregnancy, labor, or postpartum recovery, a transfer will be recommended.
 When transferring to the hospital or hospital-based care (during pregnancy), we can no longer be your care providers because we do not have hospital privileges.
 We will facilitate a smooth transfer and continuity of care with your new provider by providing records, report and accompanying you if you are in labor.
 We are happy to remain a part of your care in a supportive role if desired.